Gracenote Data Hub

 Total video distribution

-These charts depict the amount of content distributed by Amazon Prime Video, Apple TV+, Disney+, Netflix and Paramount+ in 28 countries.
+These charts depict the amount of content distributed by the global SVOD providers in 33 countries.
 They do not all operate in the same countries.

 Total volume